GogiPuttar/adityanairswebsite.github.io/_posts/2024-03-15-SearchAndRescue.md

 ### Unitree Go1

-the Unitree Go1 serves as a robust, holonomic mobile base that can easily deployed on moderately uneven terrain.
+The Unitree Go1 serves as a robust, holonomic mobile base that can easily be deployed on moderately uneven terrain.
 The [Unitree ROS2 wrapper](https://github.com/katie-hughes/unitree_ros2) by [Katie Hughes](https://katie-hughes.github.io/) has been utilized for high level control, and communication between the two needs to be initialized every time using:

 ```